-- A.2.
-Working conditions of teaching and research staff - ✓ For 100% of financed projects, high labour standards regarding e.g. working time, periods of rest (in accordance with e.g. the German Working Hours Act Arbeitszeitgesetz/ ArbZG), minimum wages (in accordance with e.g. the Minimum Wage Law Mindestlohngesetz/ MiLoG), freedom of association, collective bargaining (in accordance with e.g. the German Works Constitution Act Betriebsverfassungsgesetz/ BetrVG and the German Act on Collective Agreements Tarifvertragsgesetz/ TVG), non-discrimination (in accordance with e.g. the German Anti-Discrimination Act Allgemeines Gleichstellungsgesetz/ AGG) and health and safety (in accordance with e.g. the German Occupational Safety Act Arbeitsschutzgesetz/ ArbSchG) are in place. - A.3.
+- ✓ A system of subsidised loans governed by the German Act on Support for Education (Bundesausbildungsförderungsgesetz/BAföG) assists socially disadvantaged students in covering their expenses for daily life. - 2.
+Working conditions of teaching and research staff - ✓ For all projects, high labour standards regarding e.g. working time, periods of rest, minimum wages, freedom of association, collective bargaining, non-discrimination and health and safety are in place (in accordance with national legislation). - 3.
 Exclusion of research into controversial technologies - ✓ For 100% of relevant financed projects, research into controversial technologies (armaments, crude oil, coal, nuclear power and tobacco) is excluded from funding.